MDM service - What is it and how do you use it?

 Over-the-Air updates

-One of the most important aspects of an MDM service is the ability to carry out "Over-The-Air updates," also known as OTA Updates.
+One of the most important aspects of an MDM service is the ability to carry out "Over-the-Air software updates," also known as OTA Updates.

 OTA updates are automatic or manual updates of the device's firmware or software.
 The device downloads the update and then installs it.